thorrism/DesignTools/README.md

 **fields**:
 * defaultError - The default error message for the ShakeEditText.

-**_FormView_**: A modified ScrollView that finds all the ShakeEditTexts that are apart of it's child layout, and can check all their fields at once for valid input.
+**_FormView_**: A modified LinearLayout that finds all the ShakeEditTexts that are apart of it's child layout, and can check all their fields at once for valid input.
 This saves time and effort in having to call the checkValidInput method for each field in your Activity.
 This simplies to:

 ```
     if(mFormView.isValid()){